lynass/predixdemo/README.md

 cd var/www/html
 this will allow you to see the index2.html folder sudo nano index2.html to see the contents of the index folder.
+ The MAC address of the raspberry pi is b8:27:eb:0f:5c:d1